diskuv/dk/docs/SPECIFICATION.md

 - Precommands may be run in parallel.
 - Precommands may be skipped if the requested slot does not match the precommand output slot.
-  For example, let's say you issue the command `get-object THE_ID -s File.Agnostic`.
+  For example, let's say you issue the command `get-object THE_ID -s Release.Agnostic`.
   Let's also say `THE_ID` object has two precommands:
-  1. `get-asset-file ... -f ${SLOT.File.Agnostic}`
+  1. `get-asset-file ... -f ${SLOT.Release.Agnostic}`
   2. `get-object ... -d ${SLOT.Something.Else}`
-  Then the second precommand may be skipped because the requested slot `File.Agnostic` does not match `Something.Else`.
+  Then the second precommand may be skipped because the requested slot `Release.Agnostic` does not match `Something.Else`.

 ### Environment Modifications